 Regional Transfers are easy for passengers who pay their fares with a SmarTrip card.
 Simply tap your card to the electronic farebox on your bus, and it will calculate and deduct the correct fare from your card when transferring.
 Transfers must be made within 3 hours of boarding to receive credit.
 No credit is given when transferring from an OmniRide bus to a Metrorail train or Metrobus or when paying cash.

 Guaranteed Ride Home (GRH) provides a safety net during emergencies for those who regularly take transit, vanpool, carpool, bike, or walk to work.
-If an unexpected personal emergency arises while at work – such as illness or unexpected overtime – those who are registered with the GRH program can get a FREE reliable ride home up to four times a year.
+If an unexpected personal emergency arises while at work – such as illness or unexpected overtime – those who are registered with the GRH program can get a FREE reliable ride home up to six times a year.
 GRH is administered through Commuter Connections, a regional network of transportation organizations.
 For details or to register call (800) 745-7433 or visit www.CommuterConnections.org.

 SmartBenefits® is a tax-free or pre-tax benefit of up to $300 per month that private employers and federal agencies can provide to their employees to defray the cost of commuting.
 Using a convenient web-based program, employers simply assign the dollar value of an employee's monthly SmartBenefit directly to the employee's SmarTrip card for use on mass transit and in participating vanpools.
 The SmartBenefits program is administered through the Washington Metropolitan Area Transit Authority (WMATA or Metro).
 For more information visit Metro's SmartBenefits page or call Metro at (202) 962-1326.